em3ndez/tiny-web-server/README.md

 In that example, the endpoint responds with a 200 OK status code, indicating that the request was successful.

+TODO: example that sets a non-200 response code.

 ### TinyWeb's Overridable Exception Methods

 In TinyWeb, exception handling is an important aspect of managing server and application errors.
-The framework provides two overridable methods to handle exceptions: `serverException(e)` and `appHandlingException(Exception e)`.
+The framework provides two overridable methods to handle exceptions: `serverException(ServerException e)` and `appHandlingException(Exception e)`.
 These methods allow you to customize how exceptions are logged or processed.

-#### serverException(e)
+#### serverException(ServerException e)

 The `serverException` method is called when a `ServerException` occurs.
-This typically involves issues related to the server's internal operations, such as network errors or configuration problems.
-By default, this method logs the exception message and stack trace to the standard error stream.
+This typically involves issues related to the server's **internal operations**, such as network errors or configuration problems.
+By default, this method shows the exception message and stack trace to the standard error stream.
 You can override this method to implement custom logging or error handling strategies.